walkasjesus/LawofMessiah/README.md

   - Folder name: **filter_output**
     Description: "Stores the output of scripts in the `filter_scripts/` directory.
 These files contain filtered commandments based on specific criteria."
    - File name: **filter_output/manually_reviewed_unique_positive_ids_titles.yaml**
       Description: "Curated manual review file for uniqueness decisions on positive commandments.
-It stores review flags, related-step mappings, duplicate links, and carried metadata (such as title, bible references, and ncla) used by incremental review workflows."
+It stores review flags, double_id mappings, duplicate links, and carried metadata (such as title, bible references, and ncla) used by incremental review workflows."
    - File name: **filter_output/manually_added_ncla_collected_ids_titles.yaml**
       Description: "Backup snapshot of the original committed `filter_output/collected_ids_titles.yaml`, used to recover NCLA blocks when they were manually carried over during review iterations."